-Congratulations – you’ve just made an important step in your SharePoint/Office 365 Journey!
+Congratulations – you’ve just made an important step in your SharePoint/Microsoft 365 Journey!
 By downloading an Analytics for SharePoint trial, you’re on the right track towards gathering the vital insights your organization needs to manage your portal productivity and help you make data-driven business decisions.
 Getting started with SharePoint Analytics doesn’t have to be overwhelming.
 In fact, we’ve created this guide to help you take simple, straightforward actions that will help you get the most out of your trial.

 Achieving all of your portal goals won’t be possible during your brief trial period, however – we can assist you in getting “quick wins”, with a few simple steps.
 For this very reason, we’ve created this guide to help you:

 - Understand your goals and what you’d like to achieve with SharePoint Analytics

 - Take action to start building processes that will ensure success once you’ve implemented your SharePoint Analytics solution in full